swift-dns/swift-idna/README.md

 # swift-idna

-A dependency-free, multiplatform implementation of Punycode and IDNA (Internationalized Domain Names in Applications) as per [RFC 5891](https://datatracker.ietf.org/doc/html/rfc5891) and friends.
+A multiplatform implementation of Punycode and IDNA (Internationalized Domain Names in Applications) as per [RFC 5891](https://datatracker.ietf.org/doc/html/rfc5891) and friends.

 ## Usage